johannestheigen/StringManipulatorApp/README.md

-# String Manipulator Application
+# String Manipulator Application v 1.0

 Developed by **Johannes Nupen Theigen**

 ## Project Description

-This project is a mandatory assignment in the course IDATG2003 - Programmming 2 at NTNU.
+This project is a mandatory assignment in the course IDATG2003 - Programming 2 at NTNU.
 The assignment is about creating a program that can manipulate strings in different ways.
 The program is written in Java and developed in IntelliJ IDEA IDE.